 3. Small children are sitting far away from you!

-But also your first neighbors might be babies and toddlers sitting in their parents’ lap.
+But also your first neighbors might be babies and toddlers sitting on their parents’ laps.
 Bulkhead seats sometimes have extra oxygen bags for children, so this is the place where the airline will put the crying babies.

 4. No blocking in between the drinks carts!

 However, it is even more annoying to have to go to pee, while being blocked in between the carts from which the flight attendants serve the drinks to the passengers.
-That sound of the coffee hitting the cup – it makes you want to pee even more!
+That sound of the coffee hitting the cup, makes you want to pee even more!
 And the toilet is so far!